 The Organization levies an internal tax, calculated with CERN scale, on the financial and family benefits it pays to the members of the personnel.
 The members of the personnel are exempt from federal, cantonal and communal taxation on salaries and emoluments paid by CERN.

-This page is intended to provide members of the personnel of Swiss nationality or residing in Switzerland with information on how salaries and emoluments paid by CERN should be indicated in the income declaration form.
+This page is intended to provide members of the personnel of Swiss nationality or residing in Switzerland with general information on how financial and family benefits or occasional subsistence allowances (the latter concerning certain associated members of the personnel) should be indicated in the income declaration form.

 For any other income, they are invited to comply with the instructions attached to the form or to contact their tax office.